Jormungand (manga): Anime

 An anime television series by White Fox and produced by Geneon was announced on the 10th volume of the manga.
 The anime began airing on April 10, 2012, on Tokyo MX, Television Kanagawa, TV Aichi, and KBS, also on later dates on Sun TV, BS11, and AT-X. The show was streamed on Showtime, NicoNico, Bandai Channel and GyaO.
 A second season of the series, Jormungand: Perfect Order, which began broadcasting on Japanese TV on October 9, 2012.
 The two seasons aired on Japanese TV at 12:30 AM.

 The first release of Jormungand on DVD and Blu-ray was on June 27, 2012, with the first two episodes, "Gun Metal, Calico Road" and "Pulsar" included.
 Subsequent releases followed with two episodes each on both Blu-rays and DVDs on July 25, August 29 and September 26, 2012.
 The Perfect Order DVD/Blu-rays was first released in Japan on December 21, 2012.
 The DVD and Blu-ray version of the first two seasons of the series was released on February 18, 2014.
-The anime dub clip showed the dangerous species.

 Showgate handles licensing aspect of Jormungand outside Japan.
 A sneak preview of the anime was held on March 31 to April 1, 2012, at the Anime Contents Expo at the Makuhari Messe in Chiba.